emavgl/bingwall-js/README.md

 Download the Bing's picture of the day
 --------------

-Typically the picture is photo about nature or beautiful place with a resolution of 1920x1080 pixels.
-I put this code into a server so you can get the picture with a single GET request in this link [http://bingwall.azurewebsites.net/](http://bingwall.azurewebsites.net/).
+Bing features a different 1920x1080 wallpaper every day.
+This script allows downloading the latest image and setting it as wallpaper.
+If you prefer wgetting the image yourself, I'm running the same code at this address: [http://bingwall.azurewebsites.net/](http://bingwall.azurewebsites.net/).
 You can append a string like `?q=en-US` to the url for specify a country.

 **How to use:**